MODULE DESCRIPTION 2018-19

 |OTHER TUTORS:||PAUL HALSTEAD, PETER DAY|

 This course comprises a series of 2-hour seminars, chaired in turn by student participants and providing the opportunity to discuss major themes pertaining to the Aegean world, based on suggested reading.
-The principal focus is later prehistory (Neolithic-Early Iron Age), but topics exploit ethnographic and historical sources, as well as archaeological.
+The principal focus is later prehistory (Late Bronze Age), but topics exploit ethnographic and historical sources, as well as archaeological.

 BROAD ACADEMIC AIMS AND PRINCIPLES OF THE UNIT